The Real Macaw

 Pacific after a fallen lamp

-sets fire to the ship.
+set fire to the ship.
 The

-parrot watches the wounded
+parrot watched the wounded

 pirate bury it on a deserted